reece/vcf-digester/README.md

-The goal is simply to experiment with building a docker image that can be run at DNANexus.
+The goal is simply to experiment with building a docker image that can be executed in PaaS environements.
+(This particular script is written in Python and could probably be deployed as native tools on some platforms.)

 The script rewrites a single input VCF to replace the id field with a location digest, and to add a new ADIG info field contained allele digests for the ref and alts.

 ## Development